What responsibilities do RNs have regarding the recommendations found in the Truth and Reconciliation Commission of Canada: Calls to Action?

 • RNs practice a holistic, family-centred approach to ensuring culturally-safe client care (3).

-What are some ideas I can use with my team to create a unit culture that embraces and takes action towards reconciliation?
+What are some ideas I can use with my team to create a unit culture that embraces and acts towards reconciliation?

-• Engage the staff in exploring ideas on what might help create a culturally competent unit.
+• Engage the staff in exploring ideas on what might be helpful in creating a unit that is culturally competent.

-• Invite an elder to a staff meeting to teach Indigenous ways of knowing.
+• Invite an elder to a staff meeting or a series of meetings to teach Indigenous ways of knowing.

 • Watch videos and explore websites related to truth and reconciliation.
 Discuss your learnings as a group to deepen your understanding.